pushmix/laravel-web-notification/README.md

 Please note: you can always edit your subscription and add/or remove topics.
 If you have recently added new topics to your subscription you will need to call this method in order to obtain your topic id's.

-Ability to send messages to all subscribers is great, but sometimes you only need to target those users who have expressed thier interest by opting to one of your topics.
+Ability to send web push notifications to all subscribers is great, but sometimes you only need to target those users who have expressed thier interest by opting to one of your topics.

-Once have created topics you can segment your audience and push message to a topic subscribers.
+Once you have created topics in Pushmix dashboard you can segment your audience and send web push notifications to specific topic subscribers.
 First you will need to obtain topic id by calling `Pushmix::getTopics()` This call will return an array of topics including name and id.
 An empty array will be returned if you haven't created any topics.